No Matter What The Season, Your Senior Will Be Ready

 Months between June and August usually mean more outdoor activities with friends, family and grandchildren, and it also means an increase in temperatures.
-Seniors and their caretakers should plan for warmer months accordingly, especially since last year, for the third time in a row, we’ve broken the record for the warmest year.
+Seniors and their caretakers should plan for warmer months accordingly.

 - Stay hydrated.
 One of the most important things seniors — and any human, really — can do is drink plenty of fluids.
 As people age, the ability for the body to conserve water diminishes, so it becomes more difficult for seniors to gauge the need for liquid.
 Keep water and sports drinks close at hand to rehydrate and replenish electrolytes even when you’re not feeling thirsty.